aerleon/aerleon/docs/aclcheck.md

 ## Introduction

-AclCheck is a tool within Aerleon that allows you to check where hosts, ports, and protocols are matched in an Aerleon policy.
-It helps you understand how a given policy will affect traffic by simulating traffic flows and reporting which terms in the policy would match that traffic.
+AclCheck is a tool bundled with Aerleon that can check which terms in an Aerleon policy would match a specific packet and what action or actions would be taken by the generated ACL.
 This is useful for verifying policy correctness, troubleshooting connectivity issues, and understanding the impact of policy changes.

 ## Command-Line Usage